LDT Policies

-In CTE-LDT, you define a single policy for initial data encryption and subsequent rekeying.
+In LDT, you define a single policy for initial data encryption and subsequent rekeying.
 The policy specifies:

 -